LEVEL FOUR: PERFORMING THE SCENE

 LEVEL FIVE: PERFORMING THE SHOW

 You’ve got all the building blocks of improv and now it’s time to put it all together in a run of self-directed shows.
 Throughout the year we offer a variety of different Level Five classes exploring different formats.
 Produce your own shortform show with games and scenes in Theatresports.
 Or try a Montage class and discover not just how to transition between connected scenes, but also WHEN and WHY.
 Or dabble with narrative longform in Six Degrees.
 Whatever the format, we’ll continue to work on sustaining the playfulness and effortlessness that makes it all worthwhile.
 Classes run once a week (three hours) for six weeks, limit 10 students.
-Level Five culminates in a three-week run of student shows in the Weekender.
+Level Five culminates in a student showcase in the Weekender.

 LEVEL SIX: PERFORMING THE STORY

 In the third class in our performance series you’ll dive headfirst into what might be the most difficult work we do at the Hideout — long form narrative.
 Through games, exercises and training formats, you’ll learn the basic elements of improvising a thirty-minute story: who is the story about, what kind of story is it, when to chill out and when to be changed, etc. Classes run once a week (three hours) for six weeks, limit 10 students.
-Level Six culminates in a three-week run of student shows in the Sunday Weekender.
+Level Six culminates in a mini-run of two student shows in the Sunday Weekender.

 Q: Am I ready for Level Four?